 What Damages Can You Pursue in South Carolina?

-When there is evidence that the property owner was a fault, victims may be entitled to seek compensation for the following:
+When there is evidence that the property owner was a fault, you may be entitled to seek compensation for the following with the help of an attorney:

-• Medical bills: Victims may seek compensation for past and future medical expenses, including bills, physical therapy, medications, and other medical treatments necessary to their recovery.
+• Medical bills: You may seek compensation for past and future medical expenses, including bills, physical therapy, medications, and other medical treatments necessary to their recovery.
 Medical costs may also include any required rehabilitative services, any at-home care services, and travel expenses to and from medical appointments.
-For future expenses, victims may need to progress through several stages of recovery before a physician can accurately predict their future treatment plan.
+For future expenses, you may need to progress through several stages of recovery before a physician can accurately predict your future treatment plan.

-• Pain and suffering: Damages for pain and suffering offer victims compensation for the physical and emotional impacts directly resulting from their injuries.
-Victims may seek recovery for their pain discomfort as well as the sensation of pain that was caused by the injury itself.
+• Pain and suffering: Damages for pain and suffering offer you compensation for the physical and emotional impacts directly resulting from your injuries.
+You may seek recovery for your pain discomfort as well as the sensation of pain that was caused by the injury itself.
 When awarding damages for pain and suffering, courts consider the extent of the injuries, the duration of recovery, the victims’ age and general health, and the type of treatments required.

-• Wrongful death: If a victim of a premises’ liability accident passes away, their dependents can file a wrongful death action.
+• Wrongful death: If a premises’ liability accident killed a close family member, you may qualify to file a wrongful death action.
 Compensation can include burial expenses, funeral expenses, medical bills, lost wages, loss of companionship, and loss of consortium for spouses of deceased victims.

 • Punitive damages: In certain, particularly egregious, circumstances, the court may award victims punitive damages.
 However, punitive damages are special damages that require showing the property owner’s actions or failure to act were especially negligent and egregious.
 Punitive damages are imposed as a form of punishment to deter dangerous behavior in the future.